mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 ===================

-All information concerning BEM mesh generation has been moved to Appendix A. Utilities for BEM mesh generation using FLASH images have been added, see Section A.2.
+All information concerning BEM mesh generation has been moved to :ref:`BGBDEIGC`.
+Utilities for BEM mesh generation using FLASH images have been added, see :ref:`BABFCDJH`.

 Matlab toolbox
 ==============